-When Frank Stella had a studio on the Lower East Side almost 60 years ago, he would hang out with his friend, the painter Stephen Greene, at The New School.
-It was through his visits with Greene, who taught a class there, that the influential artist developed a respect and admiration for the progressive university in the heart of Greenwich Village.
+When Frank Stella had a studio on the Lower East Side almost 60 years ago, he would hang out with his friend and New School faculty member, the painter Stephen Greene, at The New School.
+It was from these visits that the influential artist developed a respect and admiration for the progressive university in the heart of Greenwich Village.

-So, when Stella found out that one of his pieces — and a 45-foot painting, no less — would hang at The New School, he was delighted.
+So, when Stella found out that one of his pieces — a 45-foot painting, no less — would hang at The New School, he was thrilled.

-“It’s really nice for it to be here,” Stella told a crowd gathered at the Tishman Auditorium, where the piece was installed.
+“It’s really nice for it to be here,” Stella told a crowd gathered at the Tishman Auditorium, where the piece was installed last week.
 “There’s something special about it being downtown, and at The New School, which is so passionate about providing an education in the arts.”